What Happens When Elderly Parents Run Out of Money?

 Q1.
 What options are available when an elderly person runs out of money for care?

-When an elderly person runs out of money, they may qualify for Medicaid to cover nursing home costs.
-Other options include exploring government assistance programs, community resources, and potentially moving to a more affordable care facility that accepts Medicaid patients.
+Medicaid can cover nursing home costs once assets are spent down.
+Other options include government assistance programs, community resources, and potentially moving to a more affordable facility that accepts Medicaid.

 Q2.
 How does Medicaid work for elderly care when personal funds are depleted?

-Medicaid can become the payer of last resort for necessary health and long-term care when a person has spent down their assets to qualify.
-To be eligible, an individual typically must have less than $2,000 in countable assets.
-Medicaid will then cover care costs, but the person’s income (like Social Security) will go towards their care expenses.
+Medicaid becomes the payer of last resort for necessary health and long-term care after a person's assets are spent down.
+To qualify, you typically need less than $2,000 in countable assets.
+Once eligible, Medicaid covers care costs, though your income (like Social Security) goes toward your care expenses.

 Q3.
 What happens if an elderly person can no longer afford their current care facility?

-If a person can no longer afford their current care facility, they may need to move to a Medicaid-approved facility.
-Some facilities may allow residents to stay and transition to Medicaid coverage, while others may require relocation.
-It’s important to review the facility contract and discuss options with the administration.
+You may need to move to a Medicaid-approved facility.
+Some facilities allow residents to stay while switching to Medicaid coverage, while others require relocation.
+Review your facility contract and discuss options with the administration.

 Q4.
 Are there ways to protect assets when an elderly person needs long-term care?

-It’s advisable to consult with an elder care attorney to explore legal ways to protect some assets.
-Options may include setting up certain types of trusts or making allowable transfers.
-However, Medicaid has a five-year “look-back” period for asset transfers, so planning should be done well in advance.
+An elder law attorney can explore legal options to protect some assets, such as certain trusts or allowable transfers.
+Keep in mind that Medicaid has a five-year look-back period for asset transfers, so plan well in advance.

 Q5.
 What role do family members play when an elderly relative runs out of money?